kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 ### §107.200   Waiver policy and requirements.

-\(a\) The Administrator may issue a certificate of waiver authorizing a deviation from any regulation specified in §107.205 if the Administrator finds that a proposed small UAS operation can safely be conducted under the terms of that certificate of waiver.
+\(a\) The Administrator may issue a certificate of waiver authorizing a deviation from any regulation specified in [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.205   List of regulations subject to waiver.|§107.205]] if the Administrator finds that a proposed small UAS operation can safely be conducted under the terms of that certificate of waiver.

 \(b\) A request for a certificate of waiver must contain a complete description of the proposed operation and justification that establishes that the operation can safely be conducted under the terms of a certificate of waiver.